Lemon Coconut Cake with Cream and Berries

 Lemon Coconut Cake:

-- 1/2 cup (120 mL) full-fat canned coconut milk (*mixed thoroughly before measuring)
+- ½ cup (120 mL) full-fat coconut milk *mixed thoroughly before measuring)

 - 1 cup (240 mL) chilled heavy cream

-- 9 ounces mixed berries (3 oz fresh raspberries, 3 oz blueberries, 3 oz blackberries)
+- 9 ounces mixed berries such as 3 oz fresh raspberries, 3 oz blueberries, 3 oz blackberries

-- Prepare the Cake: Preheat the oven to 350 degrees Fahrenheit (175 C) with a rack in the center position.
+- Prepare the Cake: Preheat the oven to 350°F (175°C) with a rack in the center position.
 Generously grease one (8-inch; 2-inches deep) cake pan with baking spray.
 Set aside.

 - In a medium bowl, whisk together the all purpose flour, baking powder, and salt.
 Set aside.
 In small bowl, combine the sugar and lemon zest.
 Rub the sugar and lemon zest together until fragrant and moist.
 Set aside.